5 Code review

 everything())

 To check that it hasn’t changed any code you can run all.equal() to compare two datasets.
-If it returns true, it means that the result of your inital code and the new code are identical.
+If it returns true, it means that the result of your initial code and the new code are identical.
 This is a really important check.

 dat_copilot <- dat_raw %>%

-filter(Progress > 94, # Exclude responses below 95% completion
+filter(Progress > 94, # keep responses with >94% progress

 physical_chronic = replace_na(physical_chronic, "None"),